 This may seem obvious, but when explored, it can make all the difference in your world.
 It did in mine.
-I was the queen of efficiency before I picked up this book; with two kids under four, a full-time career, and aging pup that required a little extra care, I felt like treading water was all I could do.
+I was the queen of efficiency before I picked up this book; with two kids under four, a full-time career, and an aging pup that required a little extra care, I felt like treading water was all I could do.
 I made efficiency my goal.
 Everything I did had to be done fast, and I usually did 10 things at once to ensure it all got done.
-Then I read a phrase in Essentialism and my entire spinning, efficient world stopped for a moment.
+Then I read a phrase in Essentialism and my entire spinning, the efficient world stopped for a moment.

 “Focus on being effective rather than efficient.”

-Here I had always assumed efficiency was the highest goal, but wasn’t being effective far more important?
+Here I had always assumed efficiency was the highest goal but wasn’t being effective far more important?
 I hadn’t considered that!
 Was I being efficient at things that didn’t matter?
 I turned the page, excited about my revelation.
 I needed to know more.

 The first step Greg discusses is practicing saying no to the things you already know are not furthering your goals.
 The things you say yes to, just to avoid conflict.
-The “I can just fire that off” tasks that take less time for you to do than they would to delegate.
+The “I can just fire that off” tasks that take less time for you to do than they would delegate.
 Stop doing these.
 While they may take only a few moments, they use your valuable energy.
 Your energy is the most important asset for you to protect.
 So start here, say no to these things, give yourself permission to disappoint a few people, and get back to being effective.

 So how do you decide what projects matter?
 What tasks are essential to you achieving your goals?
 Taking the time to select the right project is infinitely more effective than just doing all the projects.
 You’ll find that over time, you will get better at discerning what you should invest your precious energy in.
 But to do that, you must start by making trade-offs.
-Ask yourself what happens if I simply stop doing that?
+Ask yourself what happens if you simply stop doing that.
 Seriously, what would really happen?

-A person who is overworked, stressed, and running on 5-6 hours of sleep has the same impairments as someone who is moderately drunk!
+A person who is overworked stressed, and running on 5-6 hours of sleep has the same impairments as someone who is moderately drunk!
 Do you do your best work when you are drunk?
 I certainly don’t!
 Protect your energy, your mind, and your ability to prioritize by getting the right sleep, rest, nutrition, and play.